fiiiiive/worldmaker/README.md

 # worldmaker
 A way for GMs and players to keep track of characters in DND

 Hello!
 My name is fiiiiive and I am trying to teach myself Python right now.
-My family and I have a pretty decent campaign going and I thought it would be fun to code something to help my cousin, the GM, keep track of his notes, as well as a way for us players to cut back on paper a bit too.
+My family and I have a pretty decent DND campaign going and I thought it would be fun to code something to help my cousin, the GM, keep track of his notes, as well as a way for us players to cut back on paper a bit too.